hockeydave/fullstackassessment-solution/README.md

 ## Set Up

-This should work cross-platform, but ideally should be used in a Unix, or Linux environment.
+This should work cross-platform, but ideally should be used in a Linux, or Unix environment.
 If you are unable to install the following, please continue implementing the logic to the best of your ability and let us know in the review.

 ### Install SDK-Man Version Manager
 1. Open a terminal
 2. Enter `curl -s "https://get.sdkman.io" | bash`
 3. Using SDK-Man, run the following commands to download:
     - Java-11 JDK: `sdk install java 11.0.8-amzn`
-4. You can use jenv if you have multiple Java versions installed
+4. You can use jenv to set your java environment version if you have multiple Java versions installed
 5. Install [nvm - Node Version Manager](https://github.com/nvm-sh/nvm) and install the current LTS version by running the following commands:

 ### Install `nvm`: